 12. Consider Skipping Puppy Pad Training

 This one is not best for every dog, and you'll have to consider your personal situation and your dog's behavior.
-For some, puppy potty training pads are life saviors, while for others they can create additional problems.
-Nevertheless, I consider this an important and best puppy potty training hacks on this list.
+As Samantha discussed in her recent podcast, for some owners puppy potty training pads are life saviors, while for others they can create additional problems.

 13. Monitor Water Intake